 Then add garlic, shallots and shrimp heads and shells.
 Cook for a couple of minutes until shallots are soft.

-Add ground pork and cook for a few minutes.
+Add ground pork and cook for a few minutes, until it's no longer pink.

-Then add coconut water, mushroom powder, rock sugar, cornstarch mix, hoisin, almond butter, fish sauce, vinegar and dried shrimp.
+Then add coconut water, mushroom powder, rock sugar, cornstarch mix, hoisin, almond butter, fish sauce and vinegar.

-Bring to a boil then simmer for 10 minutes.
+Bring to a boil, then reduce heat to medium and let it simmer for 10 minutes.

 Turn off heat and remove the shrimp shells.

-With a hand blender, purée the sauce mix then add one egg.
+With a hand blender, purée the sauce mix .

 Serve in individual ramekins and top with crushed peanuts.